 In 2017 Playing Out was asked to partner with Udruga Igra (Association Play) on a street play project in Croatia.
 We would love to hear more about anything happening there!

 In March 2016, Daniella gave a talk about Playing Out (in French!) at a national conference in Paris – Rues Pour Tous – organised by the organisation Rue de L’Avenir, who campaign for more child-friendly streets across France.
 They celebrated a two-year project where councils and community groups across France opened streets for play and published an international history of play streets here.
+The project has been extended into 2020 with several ‘streets for children’ happening across France, find out more here.

 We also had this great message on Facebook: “Hi I am a French architect we ‘re try to create a closed street for Children in Paris so I see other experiences all over the world.
 This is how I found your wonderful website.”